Arizona’s Photo Radar Tickets: Do You Really Have to Pay?

-Nobody wants to pay a traffic ticket.
-Especially one that was issued automatically.
-You might have heard that you can ignore photo radar tickets when you get them.
-But actually, that is not entirely true.
-Photo radar tickets are enforceable in Arizona, but if you got a citation while you were driving safely, you do have the option to fight it.
+Receiving a traffic ticket is never a pleasant experience, especially when it arrives through automated means like photo radar.
+Speed cameras are completely legal in Arizona, but you might have heard that you can safely ignore photo radar tickets when you get them.
+However, that’s simply bad advice.
+Photo radar tickets are entirely enforceable in Arizona.
+But if you believe you were cited unjustly, you do have the option to fight it.

 What Are Photo Radar Tickets?

 Also known as the Red Light Camera Enforcement Program, photo radar tickets are generated by a network of traffic cameras that take photos of vehicles under certain conditions.
-They will snap a photo if their sensors detect motion during a red light, or when they sense excessive speeds (anything over the speed limit).
+They will snap a photo if their sensors detect motion during a red light.
+They also take a photo when they sense anything over the speed limit.

 This program was started to help reduce the number of urban accidents.
-Studies have shown that it has worked, however, the cameras are undiscriminating, and sometimes issue citations for seeming violations where the driver was actually within the scope of the law.
+Studies have shown that this initiative has been successful.
+However, the cameras are undiscriminating and sometimes issue citations for seeming violations where the driver was actually within the scope of the law.

 There are two ways you can receive a ticket for a traffic violation caught on photo radar.
-The ticket can either be mailed or served.
+The county may either mail or serve ticket.
 According to Arizona law, the county has 60 days from the violation date to file the citation with the courts.
 After the filing date, they have an additional 90 days to serve you a citation.

 Mailed Tickets

-If you receive a notice of a violation in the mail, there are a few things you need to know right away.
-First, unless it was sent and filed by the court, it is not a certified court document.
+If you receive a notice of a traffic violation in the mail, there are a few things you need to know right away.
+First, unless it was the court that sent and filed the notice, it is not a certified court document.
 This means you legally do not need to identify anyone in the photo or respond to the notice in any way.

-The photo radar company can impose fees if the fines are not paid by a certain date, however, they are not enforceable unless filed by the county court.
-So you may, in fact, ignore the notice and cross your fingers that the county does not move on to serving you the ticket.
+The photo radar company can impose fees if the fines are not paid by a certain date.
+However, they are not enforceable unless filed by the county court.
+So you may ignore the notice and cross your fingers that the county does not move on to serving you the ticket.

 Served Citations